SlaSerX/IPTMenu/README.md

 This script will work on Debian, Ubuntu and probably other distros of the same families, although no support is offered for them.
-It isn't bulletproof but it will probably work if you simply want to setup a IPTMan on your Debian/Ubuntu box.
+It isn't bulletproof but it will probably work if you simply want to setup a IPTMenu on your Debian/Ubuntu box.
 It has been designed to be as unobtrusive and universal as possible.